MarcDiethelm/xtc/README.md

 - use - (hyphen) for pretty much everything: module names, skins, template files
 - 'lib' folders are for any third-party code that we don't touch: libraries, jquery plugins
+- Files that start with an underscore are resources required for xtc's functionality.

 ### Templates and Views